Become a Trustee

 The trustees consist of volunteers who bring a diverse range of experiences and skills to the table, along with non-voting representatives of the charity’s employees and volunteers, and patrons of the charity.

-Our Chairman is Nigel Brown OBE.
-Nigel has been active in Cambridge business for over 30 years.
 Other trustees on the Board bring expertise in health and social care policy issues, charity management and strategy, law and finance, as well as valuable contacts with relevant local charities, such as the Cambridge City Foodbank.

 Are you interested in helping us run Cambridge & District Citizens Advice by becoming a Trustee?
 Take the challenge outlined below.

 We’re always looking for volunteer Trustees to help lead our charity.
 Individuals who can consider the big picture and who have good independent judgement.
 We would value a range of knowledge and experience, such as:

 - working with volunteers;